smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 ### **6.1 Media**

- * All images of the apartments used in the carousel on the home page were provided by [Dublin City Rentals](https://dublincityrentals.com/)
+ * All images of the apartments used in the carousel on the home page were provided by [Dublin City Rentals](https://dublincityrentals.com/) who is the owner of all of the imagery and has given permission for the imagery to be used.
-* Image of the cleaner on the about us page belongs to
+* Image of the cleaner on the About Us page was purchased from iStock photo.
+Link to the image is [Here](https://www.istockphoto.com/photo/ok-for-cleaning-gm471666399-26017975) <br>
+Credit for the image goes to [LittleBee80](https://www.istockphoto.com/portfolio/littlebee80?assettype=image&mediatype=photography&sort=best) <br>
+Licence information on the image can be found [Here](https://www.istockphoto.com/help/licenses)
-* Image of the cleaner on the our promise page belongs to
+* Image of the cleaner on the our promise page was sourced from Pixabay.
+Link to image [Here](https://pixabay.com/photos/girl-white-woman-young-beautiful-4906257/) <br>
+Credit for the image goes to [Anastasia Gepp](https://pixabay.com/users/nastya_gepp-3773230/) <br>
+Licence information on the image can be found [Here](https://pixabay.com/service/license/)
+* The Dirt Be Gone logo was designed by Stephen Mc Govern who's project this is.
+The logo was designed on the [Canva Website](https://www.canva.com/)

 ### **6.2 Code**